ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

 code, not to general SQL users, visualization systems, etc., and they impose Rails conventions on any other user of the DBMS.
 In our case, we don't care, but that only makes sense in a pure Rails shop.

-To see if we can use some SQL alternatives, we'll make the Case associated with a User (the user may own many cases, the case is owned by its user).
-So both our models are ``audited``, and the User model ``has_associated_audits``.
-See the example source on Github for more details.

 Karwin suggests three alternatives: